kyleshevlin/react-generate-context/README.md

 }

 /**
- * The defaultValue to be passed to the underlying `createContext` function */ const defaultValue: Context = [
+ * An optional defaultValue can be passed to the underlying `createContext` function */ const defaultValue: Context = [
   0,